Particular/docs.particular.net/samples/index.md

 ### Visual Studio and .NET

-[Visual Studio 2022 Update 3](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-notes).
+[Visual Studio 2022](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-notes).
 If any help is required upgrading to a new version of Visual Studio, [raise an issue](https://github.com/Particular/docs.particular.net/issues).

 Most samples are made available for multiple frameworks, available through a dropdown menu on the download button.
 Each framework has its own requirements for what version of Visual Studio is supported.
 For instance, .NET 6 requires at least Visual Studio 2022.